NinjaGo31/Student_Search/README.md

 ## Objective
 "Student Search" searches for student files in a zipped folder stored in the Downloads directory, and then stores them in another directory.

+## WARNING
+Do not download students.txt from Windows.
+This will cause find to fail because in Windows, the end of each line contains '\r' character, but the read command splits on '\n'.
+Be sure to download the text file in Linux, or create a text file in Linux and copy the content from the Windows version of students.txt to Linux.

 ## Rundown of the Code
 - The first conditional checks to see if there was one argument tied to the script ($# = 1).
 If not, print the usage message and exit out with 1
 - Initialize the variables FILE, DIRECT, and MOVETO